What is déjà vu?

 Why do we get déjà vu?

-We experience déjà vu when our brains send us a signal that a particular event has happened before.
-Generally it’s not something to be concerned about.
+A person experiences déjà vu when their brain sends a signal that a particular event has happened before.
+Generally, it’s not something to worry about.
 However, some experts believe that brain dysfunctionality may cause this phenomenon.

 Is déjà vu good or bad?